- PetMed Staff

 Loose or Missing Teeth

-Cleaning/Extractions: Once your pet is safely put under anesthesia, an endotracheal tube is placed to prevent aspiration.
+Once your pet is safely put under anesthesia after performing the pre-anesthetic safety package that we offer, an endotracheal tube is placed to prevent aspiration.
 Your pet's teeth will then be cleaned with a hand scaler and an ultra-sonic scaler.
 Any extractions that are needed will be done.
 All of the teeth are then polished to prevent further tartar build up and fluoride is applied.

 See pictures below showing how effective dental cleanings are!